Frequently Asked Questions

 Lower-division courses are designed for students in their first two years of college.
 These courses focus on subject-matter breadth, skill-building, and foundational knowledge.

-- Yes, most students will need to take units outside of their major in order to graduate.
-These include General Education courses, University Requirements, and College Requirements.
+• Students will need to take courses that satisfy university and college Requirements.
 Your major courses might cover some of these, but not all!

 • Courses that can go towards a minor